Amos Pinchot: Personal life

 On November 14, 1900, Pinchot married Gertrude Minturn at St. George's Episcopal Church in New York City.
 Minturn was the eldest daughter of shipping magnate Robert Bowne Minturn Jr. and his wife Sarah Susannah Minturn (née Shaw).
 They had two children, Rosamond and Gifford Pinchot.
 The couple divorced in 1918.

 In August 1919, Pinchot married magazine writer Ruth Pickering.
-With Pickering, Pinchot would have two more children: Mary Eno (later Mary Pinchot Meyer) and Antoinette "Toni" Pinchot.
+With Pickering, Pinchot would have two more children: Mary Eno (later Mary Pinchot Meyer) and Antoinette "Tony" Pinchot (later Bradlee).

 Later years and death

 On January 24, 1938, Pinchot's eldest daughter Rosamond committed suicide at the age of 33.
 Rosamond's death sent Pinchot into a deep depression and, in August 1942, he attempted suicide by slashing his wrists.
 He lost a considerable amount of blood during the attempt and would never regain his health.
 He was confined to hospitals and sanatoriums for the remainder of his life.

 Pinchot died of bronchial pneumonia on February 18, 1944, in a Bronx sanatorium.
 His funeral was held at the Brick Presbyterian Church in New York City.
 Amos Pinchot is buried in the Pinchot family plot in Milford Cemetery in Milford, Pennsylvania.
+Helene Maxwell Hooker assembled some of Pinchot's unfinished drafts for the book History of the Progressive Party, 1912-1916, and it was released in 1958.